supervisely-ecosystem/render-video-from-images/README.md

 ## Overview

-App create presentation video from [Supervisely](https://app.supervise.ly) images dataset.
+Application create presentation video from [Supervisely](https://app.supervise.ly) images dataset.
 You can choose number of images per second for creating a video and opacity value to display images labels on video frames.

 **Note:**